by Kimberly Knight

 So, what can we do about anticipatory grief?
 How can we navigate this difficult terrain?
 Here are a few things that have helped me, and might help you, too:

 - Acknowledge it: The first step is recognizing that anticipatory grief is real and valid.
 Don’t dismiss your feelings or tell yourself you shouldn’t be grieving before the actual loss.
-Allow yourself to feel the sadness, the anger, the fear.
+Allow yourself to feel the sadness, the anger, and the fear.

 - Talk about it: Even if you’re an introvert like me, find someone you trust to talk to.
 Sharing your feelings can lighten the load and help you process what you’re going through.
 It could be a family member, a friend, a therapist, or a support group.